fabkrum/core-web-vitals-optimizer/README.md

 * Non-AMP content with good Core Web Vitals is eligible to appear in the mobile Top Stories feature in Search: [Official Google Announcement](https://developers.google.com/search/blog/2020/11/timing-for-page-experience?hl=en)

-## How does the Core Web Vitals Optimizer Work?
+## How does the Core Web Vitals Optimizer work?

 The Core Web Vitals Optimizer combines a free tool and a proven workflow: